IM-MC/NevForget/README.md

-Simple Todo application written with Ruby on Rails and styled using SCSS
+Simple Todo application written with Ruby on Rails and styled using CSS with Sass.